metosin/lein-simulflow/README.md

 - Tasks run in parallel where possible
   - Eg. cljx and less
 - Prepend output from tasks with the task name (by capturing *out*)
+- Runs all tasks in one project JVM
+  - Saves memory in comparison to running e.g. lein cljx and lein cljsbuild seperately

 ## TODO